Back to blogs

 When you're prototyping, defaulting to the most capable model is fine.
 In production with real cost and latency constraints, it's a mistake.
 Not every request needs GPT-4's reasoning power.

-Consider the spread of tasks in Afto's pipeline:
+Consider the spread of tasks in a typical AI agent pipeline:

 TaskComplexityNeeds GPT-4?